|

 than anticipated, season last night against the Thunder in Oklahoma

-.
+City.
 I wish the Pistons would refrain from buying, selling or trading

 players and all 15 kids would come back next year, but I am not Tom